 Save for the constant worry, you are not cluster feeding, reacting to every grunt and squirm, or constantly checking to make sure they’re breathing (you’ll do all that later, of course, but right now, the NICU monitors have it covered).
 You can rest in your own bed as you heal and take some time to wrap your head around what exactly is happening with your baby.

-3. Gratitude for modern medicine
+3. An appreciation for modern medicine

 You’re beyond grateful you were born in this century, at a time when you and your baby have a chance to thrive.
 You can’t help but think about the brave women who came before you with identical birthing complications but without the same outcome.

-4. Milestones put in perspective
+4. Milestones are put in perspective

-5. You are already proud of your baby
+5. You are already a proud mom

 You begin to feel thankful.
 After two days in the NICU, I sent out a “Can you be here tomorrow?” mayday text to my mom who lived across the country.
 She hopped on a plane the very next day.
 Friends brought us meals and full bags of groceries, one even offering her guest bedroom because she and her husband lived closer to the hospital than we did.